Key Stage 3

 The role of literacy in drama is positively encouraged and is incorporated into schemes of work in a variety of ways such as reading resources to the verbal evaluation of performances.
 Pupils complete a written evaluation of their achievements at the end of each term and set themselves targets to improve.

 Extra-curricular opportunities exist for all Year 7 pupils.
 Weekly dance and drama clubs are offered after school along with a Lower School Drama Production and whole school Dance Evening every year.

 For more detailed information about what is studied each term in Years 7 to 9, please see the Parents’ Curriculum Guides in the Learning/Curriculum section of the school website.

 Key Stage 4

 What is GCSE Drama about?

-All the world’s a stage, and a qualification in GCSE Drama will prepare you for the role of a lifetime by providing you with the skills to communicate clearly and confidently, work closely with others and perform under pressure.
+All the world’s a stage, and a qualification in GCSE Drama will prepare students for the role of a lifetime by providing them with the skills to communicate clearly and confidently, work closely with others and perform under pressure.
 This course is an enjoyable and practical approach to Drama, with the emphasis on learning through doing.
-By following the GCSE Drama course you will gather knowledge and understanding of drama and theatre and of the influences that inform the way drama is devised and structured.
-It allows you to improve your performance skills, by creating your own work and preparing existing texts for performance.
-You will become multi-skilled, which gives you the opportunity to progress further in your education.
+By following the GCSE Drama course, students will gather knowledge and understanding of drama and theatre and of the influences that inform the way drama is devised and structured.
+It allows them to improve their performance skills, by creating their own work and preparing existing texts for performance.
+Students will become multi-skilled, giving them the opportunity to progress further in their education.

-What will I learn and how will I learn it?
+What will students learn and how will they be assessed?

-GCSE Drama will equip you with a range of skills much sought after in the wider world of work and education.
+GCSE Drama will equip students with a range of skills much sought after in the wider world of work and education.
 GCSE Drama will: